Scroll Top

-Water-based safaris offer a very different experience to traditional game drives.
+Water safaris in Africa offer a very different experience to traditional game drives.

 Africa is blessed with several impressive rivers, lakes and wetland areas.
 The great rivers of ‘safari’ Africa include the Nile (Uganda), Akagera (Rwanda), Rujifi (Tanzania), Shire (Malawi), Luangwa and Kafue (Zambia), Zambezi (Zimbabwe/Zambia), Kunene (Namibia/Angola) and the Okavango, Kwando/Linyanti and Chobe (Botswana) to name but a few.